MichaelBurge/michaelburge.github.io/_posts/2019-03-19-nes-design.markdown

 * Request a read( in PPU address space)
 * Request a write
 * Change its internal registers
-* Emit a single pixel as an NTSC or PAL video signal
+* Emit a single pixel
 * Trigger a CPU interrupt

-There are actually two slightly different PPUs, depending on the region the NES was sold in: NTSC and PAL.

 It is more difficult to test the PPU than the CPU: Much of the PPU must already be functioning in order to get any output at all.
 I recommend printing out the 4 tables separately - and once that data is confirmed correct, then test whether these are combined correctly for any particular pixel.

 ### Save States

-A common feature in emulators is to save and load a game at any point.
-Every component implements a `Savable` trait that replaces its data with incoming data from a filehandle:
+A common feature in emulators is to save and load a game at any time.
+Every component implements the `Savable` trait:

 {% highlight rust %}
 pub trait Savable {